Dragonfly: Predators

 Although dragonflies are swift and agile fliers, some predators are fast enough to catch them.
-These include falcons such as the American kestrel, the merlin, and the hobby; nighthawks, swifts, flycatchers and swallows also take some adults; some species of wasps, too, prey on dragonflies, using them to provision their nests, laying an egg on each captured insect.
+These include falcons such as the American kestrel, the merlin, and the hobby.
+Nighthawks, swifts, flycatchers and swallows also take some adults.
+Some wasps prey on dragonflies, laying an egg on each captured insect to provision their nests.
 In the water, various species of ducks and herons eat dragonfly nymphs and they are also preyed on by newts, frogs, fish, and water spiders.
 Amur falcons, which migrate over the Indian Ocean at a period that coincides with the migration of the globe skimmer dragonfly, Pantala flavescens, may actually be feeding on them while on the wing.

 Parasites

-Dragonflies are affected by three major groups of parasites: water mites, gregarine protozoa, and trematode flatworms (flukes).
+Dragonflies are affected by three groups of parasites: water mites, gregarine protozoa, and trematode flatworms (flukes).
 Water mites, Hydracarina, can kill smaller dragonfly nymphs, and may also be seen on adults.
 Gregarines infect the gut and may cause blockage and secondary infection.
 Trematodes are parasites of vertebrates such as frogs, with complex life cycles often involving a period as a stage called a cercaria in a secondary host, a snail.
 Dragonfly nymphs may swallow cercariae, or these may tunnel through a nymph's body wall; they then enter the gut and form a cyst or metacercaria, which remains in the nymph for the whole of its development.
 If the nymph is eaten by a frog, the amphibian becomes infected by the adult or fluke stage of the trematode.